-Heirs look at the probate property as found money.
-Most are motivated and anxious to sell.
-They want a fast sale with no fix up or money out of their pocket.
-To get the deal all you need to do is give them a fast cash closing.
+The probate real estate investing strategy is a delicate maneuver.
+Heirs have just lost a loved one and are emotional.
+However, they need closure; most are anxious and motivated to sell.
+Many look at the property as found money.
+They want a fast sale with no contingencies, fix-up, or cash out of their pocket.
+To get the deal, all you need to do is give them a headache-free cash closing.

 Out of state heirs